Governance

 Here are the current HTF representatives:

-- Fred Martin: Swampy Cree Tribal Council / Intertribal Health
+• Fred Martin & Grace Pelly: Swampy Cree Tribal Council / Intertribal Health

-The Board of Directors have a broad range of skills and experience enabling them to act together effectively to fulfil the mandate of Keewatinohk Inniniw Minoayawin (KIM).
+The Board of Directors have a broad range of skills and experience enabling them to act together effectively to fulfill the mandate of Keewatinohk Inniniw Minoayawin (KIM Inc.).

-There are criteria set out in the KIM bylaws that Board of Director (click here for details) members must fit in order to be eligible.
+There are criteria set out in the KIM Inc. bylaws that Board of Directors (click here for details) members must fit in order to be eligible.

-The Board of Directors are responsible for the overall affairs of KIM.
+The Board of Directors are responsible for the overall affairs of KIM Inc..
 Members are selected by the Keewatinohk Inniniw Okimowin Council (KIOC).

 Frank Turner